marymar/vue-harry-potter-quiz-workshop/workshop-steps/step2.md

-#Step2: Create the first own Vue component "Quiz.vue"
+# Step2: Create the first own Vue component "Quiz.vue"

 Now we are going to write our first own component in Vue.
 All components are also Vue instances.

 Our Vue projects actually provides a folder structure which is almost valid for many js frameworks.
 In the components folder all vue components are stored.
 Here you can also find the HelloWorld.vue component which contains all the helping text.

-Create a quiz component Quiz.vue inside the components folder.
+Create the file `Quiz.vue` inside the components folder.
+This is going to be our `Quiz` component.

 ![components folder](img/components.png)